dd4227112/admin/readme.md

 #limit idle connections in postgres
 SET SESSION idle_in_transaction_session_timeout = '3s';

-#delete duplicate data differ by date
+#delete ALL duplicate data differ by date
 WITH cte AS (
   SELECT student_id, installment_id,
          ROW_NUMBER() OVER (PARTITION BY student_id, installment_id ORDER BY created_at DESC) AS rn